 Students who become ill at school will be sent to the building office where the school nurse or other school employee will determine the appropriate response.
-When a child is too ill to remain at school, a school employee will contact the child's parent(s) and arrange for the child to be picked up or sent home.
+If a child develops a fever greater than 100.0°F during the school day, a school employee will contact the child's parent(s) and arrange for the child to be picked up or sent home.
+A child may return to school when their temperature is below 100.0°F without the aid of Tylenol or any other fever-reducing medication for 24 hours.
 If an illness or injury requires immediate medical attention, school officials shall attempt to contact the child's parent(s) regarding treatment for the child.
 If the parents cannot be contacted, school officials may have the child treated by an available physician.
 Students who show symptoms of a contagious disease may be sent home, and the district may require a physician's statement before allowing such students to return to school.